tauqua/gog-galaxy-itch.io/README.md

 Also feel free to create an issue if something doesn't work for you :)

+## Current Features
+* Show games installed through the itch client in Gog Galaxy 2
+* Launch games

+## Features planned to be added
+* Show (uninstalled) purchases in your library
+* Install purchased games

 # Screenshots:
 ![Screenshot of the integration](https://i.imgur.com/1ZudmRy.png)